 - Compare actual performance to the plan.
 Global supply chains are always in motion.
 You need to quickly detect the differences between plans and actuals and then respond in an efficient manner.
 The ability to sense and highlight shifts in the extended supply chain — particularly as they relate to the agreed-upon plan — is vital.
 Then, you should be able to suggest an optimal solution while adhering to predetermined company goals and objectives through multiple scenario comparisons.

 - Plan across global, regional and multidivisional organizations.
-Although global supply chains continue to increase in complexity, often the biggest opportunities for cost reduction and customer service improvements lie in the ability to manage the entire supply chain as a system.
+Although global supply chains continue to increase in complexity, often the biggest opportunities for cost reduction and Customer Relations improvements lie in the ability to manage the entire supply chain as a system.
 It’s important to be able to adapt to regional differences in business processes, currencies, objectives, metrics and supply chain structures in order shift regional plans into a consolidated strategy and identify previously hidden opportunities.

 - Assess timing, impact and risk of new product introductions.
 With the number and frequency of launches on the rise, the need to address this area is critical because the most difficult planning problems often occur here.
 New product planning often takes place across multiple functions or even organizations.
 IBP can help facilitate this process through collaborative workflow and active messaging.
 In addition, the ability to compare the performance of a new product to the agreed-upon plan, quickly identify deviations and provide rich what-if analysis plays a major role in determining appropriate actions.

 - Visualize operational risk and develop mitigation plans.
 Disruptions happen more often in today’s globally complex supply chains.
-For many, it’s only a matter of when, where and how often disruptions will affect customer service and company profitability.
+For many, it’s only a matter of when, where and how often disruptions will affect Customer Relations and company profitability.
 The ability to visualize operational risk with enough detail, accuracy and lead time to successfully mitigate the potential hazards is a key business capability.
 You must sense disruptions and highlight data to enable management by exception.
 Again, powerful what-if analyses, network scenarios and graphical comparisons help identify an optimal response.

 - Model your business over multiple time horizons.
 Most organizations perform both short-term tactical and long-term planning, at least in some form.
 In many cases, these processes land on conflicting paths forward because the planning is disconnected and run by different sets of people using different data, assumptions and supporting systems.
 Effective IBP requires all business-planning efforts across all time horizons to be synchronized.
 IBP is an effective tool in this regard because it supports the needs of all planning efforts and makes it easier for changes made in one plan to be reflected in others at the appropriate levels of aggregation and in suitable units and time horizons.